R-CF/ncdfCF/README.md

 There are three ways to read data for a variable from the resource:

-- **`data():`** The `data()` method returns all data of a variable, including its metadata, in a `CFData` instance.
+- **`data():`** The `data()` method returns all data of a variable, including its metadata, in a `CFArray` instance.
 - **`[]`:** The usual R array operator gives you access to the raw, non-interpreted data in the netCDF resource.
 This uses index values into the dimensions and requires you to know the order in which the